 30th November – 8th December, State of Tasmania, Australia

-The competition will be held over five days, one session per day, to enable sessions to be staged at the optimal fishing time for each day (e.g. to coincide with anticipated Mayfly hatches) and to enable a more relaxed programme.
+The competition was held over five days, one session per day, to enable sessions to be staged at the optimal fishing time for each day (e.g. to coincide with anticipated Mayfly hatches) and to enable a more relaxed programme.

-There will be no official practice, instead the whole of Tasmania’s inland lakes and rivers (except those in use for the competition) will be available for practice, at no extra charge, for as long as is required.
+There was no official practice, instead the whole of Tasmania’s inland lakes and rivers (except those in use for the competition) was available for practice, at no extra charge, for as long as required.

 Saturday 30th November: Check-in, Team Captains event briefing, Opening Parade & Opening Dinner

 Sunday 1st December: Team practice on any waters other than the competition sectors